elm-community/elm-webpack-loader/README.md

   ...
 ```

 Set a limit to the number of maxInstances of elm that can spawned.
-This should be set to a number less than the number of cores your machine has
+This should be set to a number less than the number of cores your machine has.
+The ideal number is 1, as it will prevent Elm instances causing deadlocks.

 #### Cache (default false)